LiJunJie1024/learngit/readme.txt

-git is a system about file
+git is a good system about file git is a free soft